bbheck/BHToastSwift/README.md

 ### Customizing

 `BHToastViewTag` is used to guarantee only one instance in view.
-If necessary, change it before first BHToast instance.
+If necessary, change it before first `BHToast` instance.

-You can create a `BHToastOptions` instance with this properties:
+You can create a `BHToastOptions` instance with these properties:

 * The time that `BHToast` stays in `UIView`. *Default: 5.0*
 ```swift